Skip to content

 Flag Effect

---json JSON output (for scripting)
+--json JSON output (for scripting; includes error.exit_code)

---quiet / -q Suppress output
+--quiet / -q Suppress non-essential output

---verbose / -v More detail
+--verbose / -v More detail (stackable: -vv = debug)

--y / --yes Skip confirmations
+-y / --yes / --force Skip confirmations

---context <name> Use specific server context
+--context <name> / -c Use a specific server context

 --help / -h Show help